Acute cholecystitis refers to inflammation of the gallbladder most commonly occurring due to impacted gallstones.

 Gallstones affect up to 20% of the population.
-The prevalence of gallstones increase with advancing age before levelling off in the sixth - seventh decade of life.
-They are more common in women and tend to affect those of caucasian, Native American and hispanic backgrounds more.
+The prevalence of gallstones increases with advancing age before levelling off in the sixth - seventh decade of life.
+They are more common in women and tend to affect those of Caucasian, Native American and Hispanic backgrounds more.

 Outside of haemolytic anaemias, gallstones are rarely seen in childhood.
 The vast majority of people with gallstones will remain asymptomatic (80%).
 There are a number of risk factors are associated with the development of cholelithiasis:

 Inflammation and infection occur when a stone becomes impacted in the cystic duct (see Cholelithiasis notes to review the basic anatomy).

 The exact pathogenesis is still not understood and it is thought the presence of additional mediators is required for cholecystitis to occur.
 An impacted stone leads to impaired drainage of gallbladder contents and the release of inflammatory mediators.